Carroll County Trust Company is a small town community bank established in 1919.

 In 1934, Carroll County Trust Company purchased the assets of The Banking House of Wilcoxson and Co.

-In 1986, the Carroll County Trust Company formed the holding company, Carroll County Bancshares.
+In 1986, Carroll County Trust Company formed the holding company, Carroll County Bancshares.

-Since the Carroll County Trust Company was started, it has been served by 11 different presidents: C.G.
+Since the Carroll County Trust Company was started, it has been served by 11 different presidents; C.G.
 Bowers, J.W.
 Higginbottom, George McDonald, Martin J. Schmidt, Dr. R.W.
-Cowherd, Ralph T. Haynes, Marvin J. Flick, Cliff Cowherd, Larry G. Freeman, Benjamin G. Polen, and Kevin Brown.
+Cowherd, Ralph T. Haynes, Marvin J. Flick, Cliff Cowherd, Larry G Freeman, Kevin Brown, and Benjamin G. Polen.